paul-grassi/800-63-3/sp800-63-2/chap8_process.md

 client-authenticated TLS session, and the output of a multifactor OTP device is sent by the claimant in that session, then the resultant protocol will still provide Level 4 assurance.

+---
+**Footnotes**

+<a name="note26">26</a>: See SP 800-53, *Recommended Security Controls For Federal Information Systems*

+<a name="note27">27</a>: “Impractical” is used here in the cryptographic sense of nearly impossible, that is there is always a small chance of success, but even the Attacker with vast resources will nearly always fail.
+For off-line attacks, impractical means that the amount of work required to “break” the protocol is at least on the order of 280 cryptographic operations.
+For on-line attacks impractical means that the number of possible on-line trials is very small compared to the number of possible key or password values.

+<a name="note28">28</a>: Some phishing attacks may request the Subscriber to provide personally sensitive information so that the Attacker may impersonate the Subscriber outside the scope of E-authentication.

+<a name="note29">29</a>: Long term authentication secrets shall be protected at this level.
+Short term secrets may or may not be protected.

+<a name="note30">30</a>: Although there are techniques used to resist flood attacks, no protocol has comprehensive resistance to stop flooding.